SpikeInterface/spikely/docs/source/workflow.rst

-   deletes all the elements in the pipeline enabling the user to quickly tear down the current pipeline before building up a new one.  *Run* is where the magic happens, instantiating the pipeline and transforming the extracellular data as it flows from the source element (Extractor) to the sink element (Sorter or Exporter).
+   deletes all the elements in the pipeline enabling the user to quickly tear down the current pipeline before building up a new one.  *Run* is where the magic happens, instantiating the pipeline and transforming the extracellular data as it flows from the source element (Recording Extractor) to the sink element (Sorter or Sorting Exporter).

 .. tip::
    The pipeline creation and parameter configuration steps can be shortcut by saving and loading complete pipelines to/from files using the corresponding actions from spikely's *File Menu.*